History

 How were the Whooley Questions validated?

 In 1997, Dr. Mary Whooley and colleagues conducted a study evaluating the test characteristics of these two mood questions as a stand-alone screening instrument for depression.
-While Spitzer et al had compared these two questions with a subsequent telephone interview diagnosis of major depressive disorder, no prior study had validated the two yes/no questions against a gold standard interview administered on the same day.
+They hypothesized that endorsing one of the two cardinal symptoms, depressed mood or anhedonia, might serve as an efficient screening tool for major depressive disorder.
 In a cross-sectional study of 536 Veterans, Whooley et al compared the two questions with a gold standard diagnostic interview for major depressive disorder that was administered (in person) on the same day.
-They found that test characteristics of the two questions were similar to those of several longer instruments in common use at the time, such as the Center for Epidemiologic Studies Depression Scale (CES-D) and Beck Depression Inventory (BDI).
+They found that test characteristics of the two questions were similar to those of several longer instruments, such as the Center for Epidemiologic Studies Depression Scale (CES-D) and Beck Depression Inventory (BDI), that were commonly used at the time.
 As expected, all of the screening instruments had poor specificity (i.e. many false positives) and therefore could not be used to establish a diagnosis of depression.
 However, a no response to the two questions (score of 0 out of 2 possible points) was 96% sensitive, essentially ruling out depression.

 Because this 2-question instrument was substantially shorter and easier to administer than any other screening tool, it was quickly adopted and recommended for routine depression screening by the US Preventive Services Task Force, the US Department of Veterans Affairs, and the UK National Institute for Health and Care Excellence (NICE).
-It seemed logical that the presence of either depressed mood or anhedonia, which is required for a diagnosis of major depressive disorder, would serve as an efficient screening tool.
-In 2000, a new diagnostic algorithm for major depressive disorder was introduced:
+In 2000, Drs.
+Whooley and Simon proposed a new diagnostic algorithm for major depressive disorder: